-The latest of the EtonHouse pre-schools to add a Primary provision to their offering, EtonHouse Sentosa offers families preferring to keep their children in a small "boutique" environment, the option of an IB PYP curriculum until the end of year 3.
+EtonHouse Sentosa offers families preferring to keep their children in a small "boutique" environment, the option of an IB PYP curriculum until the end of Year 6.

-The Primary School welcomed its first students in August 2017, offering the IB PYP (Primary Years Programme) curriculum in common with EtonHouse Thomson, EtonHouse Orchard and EtonHouse Broadrick.
-The Sentosa location allows for the incorporation of an outdoor programme that will include adventure and beach sports, and a nature education element which will offer opportunities for students to spontaneously go out of their classrooms or outdoors with their teachers to facilitate their investigation, observations and research.
+The Primary School welcomed its first students in August 2017, offering the IB PYP (Primary Years Programme) curriculum in common with EtonHouse Thomson, EtonHouse Orchard, and EtonHouse Broadrick.
+The Sentosa location allows for the incorporation of an outdoor programme that includes adventure and beach sports, and a nature education element which offers opportunities for students to spontaneously go out of their classrooms or outdoors with their teachers to facilitate their investigation, observations, and research.

 "My greatest inspiration comes from a fantastic thought shared with me during my study trip to Reggio Emilia in Italy where they posed the question, "How can we make the ordinary extraordinary?"
 This drives me and the ethos at our school."